 I didn’t pick my rate at random either.

 I based my current sponsored blog post rate on what a big blog advertising agency charges brands for sponsored blog posts on blogs with similar traffic to mine.
-I can’t reveal my sources but I got this information from a leading blogger who uses a major blog advertising agency.
+I can’t show my sources but I got this information from a leading blogger who uses a major blog advertising agency.

 The brands actually pay the blog advertising agency twice as much as that but the agency keeps 50% and gives the blogger around 50%.